supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 	![](../Media/az-801(2).png)

+   >**Note:** Ensure that you do not select the same region you entered when creating the log analytics workspace.

    >**Note**: Wait for the installation of the corresponding Log Analytics solution to complete.
 This might take about 3 minutes.

    >**Note**: This automatically installs the **Change tracking** solution as well.